Aristotle University of Thessaloniki: Farm and Forest Reserves

 The University Farm covers an area of 1.9 square kilometres and is located in the south side of Thessaloniki near the city airport.
 It was ceded to the Aristotle University by the Greek Ministry of Agriculture in order to cover the research and educational needs of the School of Agriculture.

 Inside the farm there are 21 buildings, two of which are used throughout the whole year as convention centres where conferences, events, presentations and lectures take place.
 The rest 19 buildings house laboratories of the School of Agriculture, where research and educational activities take place.
 Furthermore, the farm is used by staff and students of the School of Agriculture in order to grow experimental crops, breed animals and conduct laboratory excises.

 The farm is managed by a Board of Directors, which consists of three professors, one laboratory director, and one representative of the people working at the farm.
 It is elected every two years and its president is the president of the School of Agriculture.

 The University Forest Reserves cover a total area of 88 square kilometres.
 The first one is located on the Pindus mountain range at an altitude of 1,100 to 1,200 metres and covers approximately 33 square kilometres.
 The second one is located in Chalkidiki at an altitude of 300 to 1,200 metres and covers approximately 55 square kilometres.
 Both of these university forests are used by the Faculty of Forestry and Natural Environment in order to conduct research and student training.
 Inside the forests there are special buildings where staff and students can stay overnight.

 Camping facilities

 The University Camp was initially founded in 1960.
-It is now is located in Poseidi, Chalkidiki, in a very beautiful place by the sea, full of pine trees.
+It is now located in Poseidi, Chalkidiki, in a very beautiful place by the sea, full of pine trees.
 It opens its gates every year during the summer period for the students and the staff of the A.U.Th.
 The camp consists of a restaurant, a small grocery store, a bar, basketball and beach volley courts, and many more sport and entertainment facilities.